yurachud/digest/12-2015/digest.md

 Hei {{Name}}!

-This is a news pack for LatCraft community members comprising of the most important last-month happenings and upcoming events.
+This is a news pack for LatCraft community members comprising of interesting materials, the most important last-month happenings and upcoming events.
 Enjoy!

 # Entertainment